 Meal Plans Need to Taste Good

 You don’t need to be deprived to lose weight, but planning your meals to be delicious is a must.
 After all, you’ll only eat that zucchini pasta with marinara if it actually appeals to you.
 Otherwise you’ll be calling your favorite take out place.

 The hard thing about this is you can’t always anticipate what will taste good later in the week.
 Just because you crave Mini Taco Salads on Sunday doesn’t mean you’ll want them on Wednesday.
 Learn how you can sub out different options that still meet your objectives for a healthy meal.
 This could mean everything from having lunch for breakfast and a smaller version of breakfast for snack, to choosing steak rather than chicken and quinoa rather than brown rice at dinner.

-Delicious meal plans also include Lemon Meringue Cheesecake for dessert on Thursday or Apple Pie Pancakes and a Watermelon Martini for brunch with your friends on Saturday.
+Delicious meal plans also include Lemon Meringue Pie for dessert on Thursday or Apple Pie Pancakes and a Watermelon Martini for brunch with your friends on Saturday.
 Ditch the idea of deprivation and let yourself be excited about what you’re going to eat.

 Develop an Adaptable Meal Plan

 As much as meal planning is about, well, planning, it’s also about learning how to adjust when life happens.
 Specifically, it’s about learning how to make decisions in key moments so that, in the future, you know how to navigate those situations with a positive outcome.

 Try this: Look at your day or week and be realistic.
 It’s not just listing each meal for each day.
 It’s thinking, ‘I know I have a work dinner tonight, so if I have the ravioli, what do I have for my snack?’
 How do you make sure you cover your nutritional bases to stay satisfied and healthy?
 (Yes, you can have both.)